 - Related read: How Long Do Corgis Live?
 (Average Lifespan Data & Facts)

 Nicole is the proud mom of Baby, a Burmese cat and Rosa, a New Zealand Huntaway.
 A Canadian expat, Nicole now lives on a lush forest property with her Kiwi husband in New Zealand.
 She has a strong love for all animals of all shapes and sizes (and particularly loves a good interspecies friendship) and wants to share her animal knowledge and other experts’ knowledge with pet lovers across the globe.

-- The Inner Pembroke Welsh Corgi
+- Pembroke Welsh Corgi Puppies – Before You Buy…

-- Living with a Pembroke Welsh Corgi
+- 3 Little-Known Facts About Pembroke Welsh Corgi

-- Caring for the Pembroke Welsh Corgi
+- Temperament & Intelligence of the Pembroke Welsh Corgi

 - Things to Know When Owning a Pembroke Welsh Corgi: